 1. Research Keywords

 First, I did a deep dive into what Heather Paperie’s ideal clients would be searching for on Pinterest (i.e., keywords).
-Keywords are key to getting found on Pinterest.
-Without keywords, your content won’t get categorized properly, and no one will see it…no matter how beautiful it is!
+Keywords are the secret to getting found on Pinterest.
+Without keywords, your content won’t get categorized properly, and no one will see it…no matter how gorgeous it is!

-When you work with me for Pinterest management, you’ll fill out a form that tells me all about your business.
+When you work with me for Pinterest management, you’ll fill out a form that tells me alllll about your business.
 That way, I can understand your goals, your funnel, and your dream clients.
+This information helps inform my keyword strategy.

 2. Optimize their Profile

 Next, I used those keywords to optimize their profile so Pinterest would understand what they do.
-I added keywords to both their title and their profile bio.
+I added high-volume keywords to both their title and their profile bio.
+Don’t forget, your profile is searchable too!

 3. Create & Optimize New Boards

-I also created new boards that only focused on their content.
+I created new Pinterest boards that only focused on the content they were blogging about.
 It’s a common misconception that you need to curate boards for your ideal client.
 In reality, your boards should be based on broad categories that you’re blogging about consistently.
-Therefore, I focused on boards about wedding planning, wedding invitation etiquette, wedding day stationery, and, of course, wedding invitations.

 4. Test Pin Designs and Keywords

-Once their account was optimized, I began creating pins and pinning!
-Part of the ~*magic & mystery*~ of Pinterest is that you might not know what works unless you experiment.
+Once Heather Paperie’s account was optimized, I began creating pins and pinning!
+Part of the ✨magic & mystery✨ of Pinterest is that you might not know what works unless you experiment.
 And that’s totally okay!
-Some audiences respond well to portfolio images, others love collages, and still others love blog post text overlays.
+Some audiences respond well to portfolio images, others love collages, and others love blog post text overlays.
 I experimented with their designs and keywords to see what their audience was responding well to.

 Key Takeaways